 To prevent the body from rejecting the donor heart, your surgeon will give you powerful drugs (immunosuppressants) immediately after surgery, and you must continue to take them.

 What To Expect After Surgery

-process is similar to the process after other heart surgeries.
+After a heart transplant, the recovery process is similar to the process after other heart surgeries.

 A cardiac rehab program can help you recover from your surgery and be active again.

 Your transplanted heart will respond to activity a little differently.
 Your heart rate will not increase like it used to.
 And you will have a higher resting heart rate.
 This is because some of the nerves that control your heart were cut during your surgery.

 A heart transplant is an option when the heart no longer works well enough and a person is at risk of dying.
 A heart transplant may be considered when a person has severe heart disease and is likely to benefit most from a donor heart.
 A person might be a candidate for a transplant when any of these conditions are true:

 - The person has end-stage heart failure, ischemic heart disease, cardiomyopathy, or congenital heart disease.

 - The person has a low chance of living as long as 1 year without a heart transplant.